raymanaeron/rusty_websocket/readme.md

 - Simple API for both Rust and JavaScript clients
 - Session-scoped messaging to prevent cross-session data leakage
 - Proper isolation between different user sessions or application instances
+- Secure authentication with JWT tokens
+- Integration of authentication with the session system

 ## Architecture